milestogo/serval-meshextender/WRT703n/README.md

 All config files are directly copied from the MP2 build, which will cause errors.
 Serval files are the same version as the MP2 build.

+To build your own, set up the Mesh potato build & drop in the .config file